 First United Methodist Church

-Gatlinburg First United Methodist Church is located in the heart of Gatlinburg just above the busy strip and shops.
+Built around 1945-1950, the Gatlinburg First United Methodist Church is built out of the Crab Orchard stone that resided in Bluff Mountain.
 The church is known for its Gothic Revival architectural style and was designed by Charles I. Barber.
-The church was constructed in stages from 1945-1950 with Crab Orchard stone from Bluff Mountain forming its foundation and exterior walls.
+The first worship to take place inside this church occurred in 1947.
 The church was added to the National Register of Historic Places in 2007.

 Backstory and Context

-Built of native stone, slate roof, and red oak, this church has welcomed residents and visitors to the Great Smoky Mountains.
+The church was built out of native stone, slate roof, and red oak mainly.
+A key material used was Crab Orchard stone that originally came from Bluff Mountain.
+This church has welcomed residents and visitors to the Great Smoky Mountains.
 It is a beautifully designed church that has a Gothic Revival architectural style.
-The Gothic Revival style is an architectural movement that was popular in the Western world that began in the late 1740's in England.
+The Gothic Revival style is an architectural movement that was popular in the West that began in the late 1740's in England.
 The church reflects a working of mountain craftsmanship, inside and out.
-When each stone was placed it is said that the Bishop told them "...that each stone be a song and each strip of mortar be a prayer."
+When each stone was placed, it is said that the Bishop told them "...that each stone be a song and each strip of mortar be a prayer."
 The Schantz pipe organ has been described to almost perfectly match the acoustics of the church.
-A second building, which is called the educational building, and a porch that joins them, was completed in 1961.
-The church is known as the "Host to the Nation", and welcomes visitors from all over the world.
+A second building, which is called the educational building, and a porch that joins them together was completed in 1961.
+The church is known as the "Host to the Nation" and welcomes visitors from all over the world.

 .
 United Methodist Church.
 Accessed September 7th 2019. http://www.umc.org/who-we-are/history.